University of Lincoln Code of Ethics

 The Code of Ethics records are a set of general principles, rather than a series of detailed prescriptions.
 It complements and informs, but does not exclude or modify, the legal rights and duties of staff.

-If you have any queries that cannot be addressed through the information above or the University Code of Ethics, please contact the Secretariat.
+If you have any queries that cannot be addressed through the information above or the University Code of Ethics, please contact the Governance and Compliance Team.